It’s never easy to determine where to start data analytics projects.

 - Finding the difference between two columns of dates – the duration when an air conditioner was sold and then returned for maintenance

-The analyst must be cautious not to introduce unintentional bias or other undesired patterns while collecting, processing, and altering data.
+The analyst must avoid introducing unintentional bias or other undesired patterns while collecting, processing, and altering data.
 Data manipulation ensures that datasets don’t reproduce or reinforce biases that might lead to biased, unjustified, or unfair outcomes.

-The merging, as mentioned earlier, has produced an extraordinary dataset (or numerous) to explore and generate insightful graphs in this step.
+As mentioned earlier, the merging has produced an extraordinary dataset (or numerous) to explore and generate insightful graphs in this step.
 Visualization is the next level of any data analytics project when working with enormous amounts of data.

 Through basic line charts, data analysts can see how many products were sold in a certain period, which model was sold the most, and differentiate the sales between last year and this year.
 Similarly, the analyst can examine the sales trends and patterns to gain insights into the research goal.

 The data project’s sixth phase is when the fun begins.
-Using machine learning algorithms and clustering methods, analysts may design models to detect patterns and customer types not visible in graphs and stats.
+Analysts may design models to detect patterns and customer types that are not visible in graphs and stats using machine learning algorithms and clustering methods.
 These form clusters of similar occurrences and indicate what factor is crucial.

-By studying preliminary data, they uncover factors influencing past sales patterns and make projections.
+They uncover factors influencing past sales patterns and make projections by studying preliminary data.
 This last phase leads to new goods and procedures, not simply information.
-Identifying factors such as types of customers who were purchasing the air conditioners, reasons salesperson was not able to convert the leads, or if the consumers were dissatisfied with our products,
+Identifying factors such as types of customers who were purchasing the air conditioners, reasons the salesperson was not able to convert the leads, or if the consumers were dissatisfied with our products,

 Any company initiative must establish its worth quickly to justify its position.
 Data initiatives are similar.
-The project may finish quickly and get results by saving time on data cleansing and enrichment.
+The project may finish quickly and get results by saving data cleansing and enrichment time.
 This is the last step of data analytics projects and is crucial to the data life cycle.